 The Nintendo DS is a featherweight when it comes to raw computing power.
 The PSP is a vastly more powerful gaming machine.
 The PSP also has that impressive wide screen, which boasts a higher resolution than the screens on the Nintendo DS.

-For more information on the PlayStation Portable, other gaming systems and related topics, check out the links on the next page.
+For more information on the PlayStation Portable, other gaming systems and related topics, check out the links below.